73R3WY/react-native-svg-animations/README.md

 * `d` - the SVG Path to be animated. (required)
 * `strokeColor` - the color of the path stroke. (defaults to black)
 * `strokeWidth` - the thickness of the path stroke. (defaults to 1)
+* `strokeDashArray` - the number and length of strokes. (defaults to total length obtained from properties of d)
 * `height` - the height of the base SVG. (defaults to screen viewport height)
 * `width` - the width of the base SVG. (defaults to screen viewport width)
 * `scale` - the scale of the output SVG based on the width and height of the base SVG. (defaults to 1.0 or 100%)